-Given the climbing tuition costs and student loan debt, many families are looking to RESPs to help save for their child’s post-secondary education.
+Given the climbing tuition costs and student loan debt, many families are looking to Registered Education Savings Plans (RESPs) to help save for their child’s post-secondary education.
 But what if your child doesn’t want to attend post-secondary immediately after high school?

 No sweat, your RESP is safe for up to 35 years, meaning your child doesn’t need to hop into post-secondary right after high school.
 When the time comes, the beneficiary just needs to provide Proof of Enrollment (POE) as a full-time or part-time student in a post-secondary program or institution.